Three Days Along the Aura River

 Budget Version

-Stay at a hostel like Hostel Turku.
+Stay in a hostel like Hostel Turku.
 Enjoy picnics with supplies from the Market Hall.
-Focus on free activities: river walks, cathedral visits, Vartiovuori Hill, and exploring the Old Great Square.
-Use the included breakfast at your accommodation.
+Focus on free sights like the cathedral, river walks, and the Market Square.
+Browse design shops.
+Use buses efficiently.
+Skip paid boat tours for walks in nearby parks.

 Luxury Upgrade